CIS565-Fall-2016/Project0-CUDA-Getting-Started/README.md

 ## Part 3: Build & Run

-Project 0 is a simple program that demonstrates CUDA and OpenGL functionality and interoperability, testing that CUDA has been properly installed.
-If the machine you are working on has CUDA and OpenGL 4.0 support, then when you run the program, you should see either one or two colors depending on your graphics card.

 * `src/` contains the source code.
 * `external/` contains the binaries and headers for GLEW and GLFW.